The distribution of syntactic dependency distances: Discussion

 As it is often the case, the path to the truth seems to lie in the middle.
-We could neither generalize to all languages hypothesis $H_1$ (supported by 13/20 languages in PUD and by 11/20 in PSUD), first advanced in \citep{ref:Ferrer-i-Cancho2004}, nor fully corroborate the finding that dependency distances are power-law distributed in Chinese \citep{ref:HaitaoLiu}.
+We could neither generalize to all languages hypothesis $H_1$ (supported by 13/20 languages in PUD and by 11/20 in PSUD), first advanced by \textcite{ref:Ferrer-i-Cancho2004}, nor fully corroborate the finding that dependency distances are power-law distributed as reported for Chinese \parencite{ref:HaitaoLiu}.
 However, we provided evidence for a possible explanation integrating both: a two-regime model in which the first regime is either exponential or power-law distributed, and the second one follows an exponential decay.
-Tables \ref{tab:best_PUD_PSUD} and \ref{tab:best_PUD_PSUD_fixed} show how this explanation is supported by all languages when considering sentences of mixed lengths, and is still robustly found for the majority of them (17/20 languages in PUD and 14/20 in PSUD) when specific sentence lengths are considered, independently of annotation style.
-Notice that these proportions are lower bounds: the reported figures and tables include every value of $n$, without considering the numerosity of its sample, thus including in the statistics sentence lengths for which, for instance, only one sentence had been observed.
-This raises two concerns: on one hand, under-representation is strictly related to rareness, so that these sentence lengths should have a lower weight in the process of understanding the main distribution of syntactic dependencies in a language.
-On the other hand, from a statistical point of view a small sample is not enough to stand for a whole category.
-Nevertheless, we decided not to set a threshold in the reported results, as this would have been arbitrary, and it could have mistakenly hidden important aspects of the analysis.
-In fact, the second above mentioned concern does not have the same impact for every sentence length: consider a very long sentence, composed of 50 words, and a very short one, of only 4 words.
-While, keeping fixed the syntactic structure, the first one could appear with $50!$ different re-orderings, the second one could only be written in $4!$ possible ways.
-Thus, a single sentence observed for $n=4$ is much more representative (as the expected variability in dependency distance is lower) for the whole length category than a single one observed for $n=50$.
-Figure \ref{fig:threshold} shows how by only removing few underrepresented sentence lengths from the count the overall stability increases, together with the languages supporting the presence of two regimes.
-Moreover, as we will discuss in more detail later on, the best model also seems to be related to $n$, with the two regimes mainly appearing for long enough sentences (figure \ref{fig:best_model}).
+A two-regime model is found in all languages when mixing sentences of different lengths (\autoref{tab:best_PUD_PSUD}), while two regimes are robustly found for the majority of languages when specific sentence lengths are considered (\autoref{fig:best_model}).
+However, while the picture is clear and consistent in the first case, discussion on sentences of specific lengths requires further elaboration.
+The shape of the distribution depends on the length of the sequence (\autoref{fig:best_model}), which is expected by the relation between DDm and sentence length.
+Processing short distances implies lower cognitive effort and robust statistical evidence suggests that DDm might irrelevant or be canceled out by other word order principles in short sequences \parencite{ref:Ferrer-i-Cancho2021, Omega, Ferrer2023b}.
+Then, the varying intensity of the pressure for minimization yields different distributions in different areas of the sentence length domain, which we characterized with the following (potentially overlapping) regions (\autoref{fig:best_model}, \autoref{fig:PUD_omega} and \autoref{fig:PSUD_omega}).